Tragic End For Man Who Treated Hippo Like Family

 Another shared a well-known fact about Steve Irwin, the famous wildlife expert.
 “Hippos are the only animals Steve Irwin was truly afraid of, not just respectful,” the user wrote.

 Others expanded on the hippo’s reputation, calling it one of Africa’s deadliest animals.
-One user explained that hippos don’t attack because they’re hungry, or only when provoked.
+One user explained that hippos don’t attack because they’re hungry or only when provoked.

 Instead, they are aggressive by nature and constantly on the offensive toward anything smaller than an elephant.
 “They don’t have an off switch,” the comment read.

-“Lions might leave humans alone if they aren’t hungry, elephants often avoid trouble unless provoked, but hippos want you dead just for existing.
+“Lions might leave humans alone if they aren’t hungry, and elephants often avoid trouble unless provoked, but hippos want you dead just for existing.
 They’re filled with hate for no reason at all.”

 Reddit users have shared how surprisingly dangerous hippos are.